Miller School places among the top 20% of public schools in Maine for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Miller School's student population of 334 students has grown by 11% over five school years.
+- Miller School's student population of 328 students has stayed relatively flat over five school years.

 - The teacher population of 30 teachers has stayed relatively flat over five school years.

 |Students by Grade|

 - Miller School is ranked within the bottom 50% of all 523 schools in Maine (based off of combined math and reading proficiency testing data) for the 2017-18 school year.